 Any Internal Audit function needs support management's efforts to establish a culture that embraces ethics, honesty, and integrity.
 Internal Auditors assist management with the evaluation of internal controls used to detect or mitigate fraud, evaluate the organization's assessment of fraud risk, and are involved in any fraud investigations.

-What is forensic accounting and how does the Internal Audit function approach its detection and investigation?
+What is forensic accounting and how does the Internal Audit function approach using forensic accounting techniques in fraud detection and investigation?

 This CPE Event provides an overview of the concepts along with the techniques and processes used by forensic accounting to identify whether fraud has occurred.

-This timely, CPE training seminar is designed for the accountant or internal auditor who has to be aware of how to approach using Forensic Accounting in their audit function.
+This timely, CPE training seminar is designed for the accountant or internal auditor who has to be aware of how to use a forensic accounting approach in their audit function.

 .
 Professional Organizations that focus on Forensic Accounting Issues